-If your solar electric system is part of a bigger plan which includes building your dream house, you can make design decisions which will help reduce your energy needs:
+If your solar electric system is part of a bigger plan which includes building your dream house, find you can make design decisions which will help reduce your energy needs:

 Natural Day Lighting–Locate windows (and skylights) so that they light up your most frequented spaces.
 Even on cloudy days a well thought out window placement can eliminate the need to turn on lights during the day time.
 Natural light can reflect from light-colored walls.
 South facing windows will not only provide a lot of light, but will also help heat the house in the winter when the sun is at a low angle.
 A properly extended eave will eliminate solar penetration during the summer.